beopencloud/cno/contributor_guide/cno-notification_contributions.md

 If we go back to our fork on GitHub, we can see that GitHub noticed that we pushed a new topic branch up and presents us with a big green button to check out our changes and open a Pull Request to the original project.
 - Click that green button and give a title ans description of Pull Request.
     Put a good description that help the owner of the original project what you were trying to do.
-- Create a pull request (click on the button "Create pull request")
+- Create a pull request (click on the button "Create pull request").